-Festive Pineapple Rasam -How to make Pineapple Rasam
+Festive Pineapple Rasam / Make Easy Pineapple Tomato Rasam

-Festive Pineapple Rasam a tangy South Indian Pineapple Lentil Soup served with rice, papad and sautéed vegetable curry.
+Festive Pineapple Rasam a tangy South Indian Pineapple Lentil Soup like dish served with rice, papad and sautéed vegetable curry.
 Popular at Tamilian wedding lunches

 Author: Sujata Shukla